Testing For Quality

 Tests are conducted locally and by the State and more than 56,000 individuals tests are run each year.
-In addition to these tests, the Augusta Utilities participated in a major testing program known as the Information Collection Rule (ICR).
+In addition to these tests, the Augusta Utilities participated in a major testing program known as the Information Collection Rule (ICR)

 The ICR is intended to provide EPA information about chemical by-products of disinfection, plus information about disease-causing pathogens (microorganisms).
-This data is available at the EPA website.
+This data is available at the EPA website

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV / AIDS or other immune system disorders, some elderly persons and infants-can be particularly at risk from infections.

 guidelines on the appropriate means to lessen risk of infection by Cryptosposridium are available from the EPA's Safe Drinking Water Hotline at (800) 426-4791.